Bread & Roses 2025/2

 History of the graphic trade union movement in Belgium before 1975

-The book covers the history of the graphic trade movement over the past two centuries.
-The author puts an end to the many prejudices that the graphic trade union movement had to deal with in the past and presents an honest picture of the graphic artists, their syndicates and their contribution to the origins and development of the Belgian trade union movement.
-This publication is a revised version of his PhD.
+The book covers the history of the graphic trade union movement over the past two centuries.
+The author dispels the many prejudices the graphic trade union movement faced in the past and presents an honest picture of the graphic artists, their unions, and their contribution to the emergence and development of the Belgian trade union movement.
+This publication is a revised version of his doctoral dissertation.

 Luc Peiren